ivtag13/BZNS-fixes/README.md

 * Module for PF2e with 'little grain' of homerules of BZNS (which you can ignore, ofc)
 * Most of content was create for private use

-* This module provide vision of one person for few classes and mechanics.
+ This module provide vision of one person for few classes and mechanics.
 * What if spellcasters improved at the same levels as martials?
 * What if they are had fundamental runes too?
 * What if they doesn't have levels with nothing?
 * What if designer for spellcasters doesn't was so... khem.

+## Key changes
+1) Rework of some classes (detail in journal)
+2) Added a "Free Archetypes" option at odd levels
+3) Added features for a "Automatic Bonus Progression" variant rule
+4) Added items like fundamental runes for spellcasters
+5) Rework of some spells

-* In general, in module you can find journal with all changes.
+ In general, in module you can find journal with all changes.
-* Enjoy?
+ Enjoy?